 The next key is developing partnerships with influencers.

 Partnerships such as recruiting affiliates.
-I’ve made more than $140,000 last year in affiliate commission, at an average of 20% – 50%.
+I made more than $140,000 last year in affiliate commissions, at an average of 20% – 50%.
 This means I’ve helped my affiliate merchants earn more than half a million dollars worth of business.

 Strategic partnerships can help you recruit enthusiastic salespeople for you without an upfront cost.
 Affiliate marketing is a performance-rewarding marketing channel.